URBREATH/15-minutes-city/README.md

 ### 4. Park Gate Management (POIs) and classification

-All service categories are represented as point features in OSM, except for parks.
-For parks, park gates are used as points.
+All service categories in OSM are represented as point features, except for parks, which use park gates as points.

 Each park is assigned access points, classified into three types depending on the park_gates_source parameter:

-- **Type A**: Gates (from OSM or from an external CSV, depending on configuration) located within 10 m of the park boundary (park_gates_osm_buffer_m).
+- **Type A**: Gates from OSM located within 10 m of the park boundary (park_gates_osm_buffer_m).
 When downloaded from OSM, gates are identified using the following tags:

 ```barrier = gate or barrier = entrance or entrance = yes```